 The Steamboat Springs Education Fund (SSEF) is a nonprofit, independent corporation that administers the proceeds of the half-cent sales tax—five cents on a $10 purchase.
 The half-cent city sales tax was originally approved by Steamboat voters in 1993 to fund “public K-12 educational purposes.”
 The tax was extended by voter approval in three subsequent elections.
 In 2009, voters extended the tax and expanded the purpose to share a portion of the proceeds of the tax with other Routt County public schools.
 Since 1993, more than $57.5M has been granted directly for public K-12 education in Routt County.

 The Education Fund Board (EFB) administers the funds collected from the half-cent sales tax and exists to facilitate, govern and provide accountability for the allocation of the funds.
 Click here for the current operating agreement with the City of Steamboat Springs.
-There are 11 voting members of EFB, nine at-large and two Grants Commission representatives.
+There are 11 voting members of EFB, nine at-large and two Grant Commission representatives.
 Board members are appointed for two-year terms.
-The Grants Commission, which also has 11 members, reports to the EFB and is primarily responsible for reviewing grant applications and recommending funding allocations to the board.
-The Grants Commission is also responsible for reviewing accountability reports from grantees each fall following the academic school year in which SSEF funds are spent.
-Grants Commission members also are appointed for two-year terms.
+The Grant Commission, which also has 11 members, reports to the EFB and is primarily responsible for reviewing grant applications and recommending funding allocations to the board.
+The Grant Commission is also responsible for reviewing accountability reports from grantees each fall following the academic school year in which SSEF funds are spent.
+Grant Commission members also are appointed for two-year terms.